lostdalek/lightbox-frontend/README.md

-gulp test:auto to launch your unit tests with Karma in watch mode gulp protractor to launch your e2e tests with Protractor gulp protractor:dist to launch your e2e tests with Protractor on the dist files gulp deploy to copy build into silex-bundle
+gulp test:auto to launch your unit tests with Karma in watch mode gulp protractor to launch your e2e tests with Protractor gulp protractor:dist to launch your e2e tests with Protractor on the dist files gulp deploy to copy build into silex-provider